stevenelson35/stevenelson35.github.io/_posts/2021-08-04-oceanside-day-2.md

 published: true
 title: Oceanside Day 2
 ---
-In the morning, Linda and Camilla went to the beach and in the afternoon I joined them to go hiking at Cape Meare's Lighthouse.
+In the morning, Linda and Camilla went to the beach.
+In the afternoon, I joined them to go hiking at Cape Meare's Lighthouse.

 It was a foggy day with low clouds.